-Higher health care cost burden of musculoskeletal conditions compared to other diseasesJune 13th, 2014 in Health /
+Higher health care cost burden of musculoskeletal conditions compared to other diseasesJune 13, 2014 in Medicine & Health / Health

 A new study presented today at the European League Against Rheumatism Annual Congress (EULAR 2014) highlights the increased health care costs associated with musculoskeletal conditions compared to other diseases.
 Health care costs were almost 50% higher for people with a musculoskeletal condition compared to any other singly occurring condition.1